Steering Committee

 Michel Beaulieu

 Michel S Beaulieu is Associate Vice-Provost Academic, Director of the Community Zone and Professor of History at Lakehead University in Canada.
 He previously chaired Lakehead's Department of History and coordinated its Interdisciplinary Program in Northern Studies.
 He is also a Docent of Social Science History at the University of Helsinki, and a Docent of Modern North American History at the University of Oulu.
 He has been involved with UArctic Circumpolar Studies for over a decade, teaching courses, and updating and reforming curricula.
-For further details, please see Dr Beaulieu's Lakehead University faculty profile
+For further details, please see Dr Beaulieu's Lakehead University faculty profile.

 Douglas Causey